René Magritte: Legacy

-According to the 1998 documentary The Fear of God: 25 Years of "The Exorcist", the iconic poster shot for the film The Exorcist was inspired by Magritte's The Empire of Light.
+According to the 1998 documentary The Fear of God: 25 Years of "The Exorcist", the poster shot for the film The Exorcist was inspired by Magritte's The Empire of Light.

-In the 1992 movie Toys, Magritte's work was influential in the entire movie but specifically in a break-in scene, featuring Robin Williams and Joan Cusack in a music video hoax.
+Magritte's work was influential in the entire 1992 movie Toys but especially on a break-in scene featuring Robin Williams and Joan Cusack in a music video hoax.
 Many of Magritte's works were used directly in that scene.
-In the 1999 movie The Thomas Crown Affair starring Pierce Brosnan, Rene Russo and Denis Leary, the Magritte painting The Son of Man was prominently featured as part of the plot line.
+In the 1999 movie The Thomas Crown Affair, Magritte's The Son of Man prominently features in the plot.

-Gary Numan's 1979 album The Pleasure Principle was a reference to Magritte's painting of the same name.
+Gary Numan's 1979 album The Pleasure Principle is a reference to Magritte's painting of the same name.

+In the early 2000s, two LPs were released that had album cover art referencing The Lovers: Casually Dressed & Deep in Conversation by Funeral for a Friend and Frances the Mute by The Mars Volta.

-In John Green's fictional novel (2012) and movie (2014), The Fault in Our Stars, the main character Hazel Grace Lancaster wears a tee shirt with Magritte's, The Treachery of Images, (This is not a pipe.)
-Just prior to leaving her mother to visit her favorite author, Hazel explains the drawing to her confused mother and states that the author's novel has "several Magritte references", clearly hoping the author will be pleased with the reference.
+In John Green's 2012 novel The Fault in Our Stars, the main character Hazel Grace Lancaster wears a tee shirt with Magritte's The Treachery of Images.
+Just before leaving her mother to visit her favorite author, she explains the drawing to her confused mother and says the author's novel has "several Magritte references", clearly hoping the author will be pleased by the shirt.

-The official music video of Markus Schulz's "Koolhaus" under his Dakota guise was inspired from Magritte's works.
+The music video of Markus Schulz's "Koolhaus" under his Dakota guise is inspired by Magritte's works.

-A street in Brussels has been named Ceci n'est pas une rue (This is not a street).
+A location in Brussels has been named Ceci n'est pas une rue (This is not a street).

+Belgian actor Pierre Gervais is to play Magritte in the 2025 television series This is Not a Murder Mystery.